-The Model Food and Agriculture Code Project is coordinated by the Indigenous Food and Agriculture Initiative at the University of Arkansas School of Law.
-The project serves as a resource for tribal governments to provide model codes in food and agriculture for review, adoption and implementation.
-These codes will support and facilitate agriculture production, food systems improvement and health outcomes improvement in Indian Country.
+The Model Food and Agriculture Code Project is coordinated by the Indigenous Food and Agriculture Initiative at the University of Arkansas.
+The Model Tribal Food and Agriculture Code Project serves as a resource for Tribal governments, providing a comprehensive set of model laws for review, adoption, and implementation.
+The model laws contained in the code were designed by IFAI and contributing attorneys to facilitate agricultural production, food systems development, and health outcomes improvement in Indian Country.

-Please contact us if you have any questions or would like to join one of our regional roundtables!
+Please contact us if you have any questions.
 Send us an email at firstname.lastname@example.org and we’ll get back to you as soon as possible!

 We are grateful to the Shakopee Mdewakanton Sioux Community through their Seeds of Native Health campaign, MAZON: A Jewish Response to Hunger, Agua Fund and the W. K. Kellogg Foundation for their generous support of the Project.